liucyy/VulPCL/README.md

 cd vul_categorization

-run the following command to extract and embed graph-based representations from CPAGs.
+run the following command to extract and embed graph-based features from CPAGs.

 python adc_features_extracting.py

-run the following command to extract and embed sequence-based representations from FCDSs.
+run the following command to extract and embed sequence-based features from FCDSs.

 python cd_features_extracting.py